 Here are some examples of what's allowed:

-Your landlord lives upstairs and rents you the basement.
-They can evict you to turn the basement into a kids’ playroom or a place to store their personal things.
+Your landlord can evict you from a basement suite to extend their living space.
+They could turn it into a kids’ playroom or a place to store their personal things.

 A purchaser works in your city three days a week but their family lives somewhere else.
 They plan to live in the unit during those work days.